Axirts/foodie/exec_summary.md

-An executive summary:
+## Executive summary:
+There were multiple goals set for this project at its inception but all of these changed slightly as time progressed.
+- The primary goal is to create recipe steps by using natural language processing on a corpus of recipes.
-- The goal is to emulate an ontological thought experiment similar to that [posted](https://twitter.com/NomeDaBarbarian/status/1338878975838285825) by Twitter user Moon-faced Assassin of Joy.
+- Along the way, the project took a detour to analyze categorical descriptors of different recipes.
+This was to avoid  is to emulate an ontological thought experiment similar to that [posted](https://twitter.com/NomeDaBarbarian/status/1338878975838285825) by Twitter user Moon-faced Assassin of Joy.
 It is an attempt at creating models that may potentially determine a method of categorization we as humans have overlooked.
 - The data was acquired from the spoonacular API consisting of recipes and their:
+    - description of the dish
     - ingredients
-    - preparation steps
+    - preparation instructions
     - nutritional information
+There were plenty of difficulties with the api that I came across when attempting to clean and model the data.
 - What are your metrics?
-TODO: determine a metric
+    - The pupose of this experiment is to create and analyze an unsupervised model.
+As it is a natural language unsupervised model, the best metric for it is "does it make sense, or is it interpretable to a normal human?"
 - What were your findings?
-TODO: run with more data and find something interesting
 - The primary risk associated with such a project is that of wasting ~~time~~ money and money.
 The nature of this project is research, and as such, profit made off of conclusions would come from further application, not the models themselves.
 ---
 Summarize your statistical analysis, including: